Rewari district

-Rewari district is one of the 22 districts in the state of Haryana, India.
+Rewari district is one of the 23 districts in the southern part of state of Haryana, India.
+Rewari in known for ancient Ahir cultural region called Ahirwal.
 It was carved out of Gurgaon district by the Government of Haryana on 1 November 1989.
 It is also part of the National Capital Region.
 The administrative headquarter of the district is the city of Rewari, which is also the biggest city in the district.
 In medieval times, it was an important market town.
 It is located in southern Haryana.
 As of 2011, it is the second least populous district of Haryana after Panchkula.

 History

 The history of Rewari district is contemporary to the history of Delhi.
 During the Mahabharata period there was a king named Rewat who had a daughter named Rewati.
 But the king used to call her Rewa lovingly.
 The king founded and established a city named "Rewa wadi" after the name of her daughter.
 Later on Rewa got married with Balram, elder brother of Lord Krishna and the king gifted the city of "Rewa wadi”as dowry to her daughter.
 Later the city Rewa wadi became Rewari.